kaist-comet/kaist-comet.github.io/people/people.md

 The Computational Optimization Methods (COMET) Lab is a research group led by Dr. Changhyun Kwon in the Department of Industrial and Systems Engineering at KAIST.

-The COMET Lab is seeking new students to join the group; see [here](/join) for details.

 * TOC